 resources/support available in the UK and locally

-When are you running the supporting bereaved children workshop?
+When are you running the next workshop?

-In partnership with Northumberland County Council we will be running our bereavement training as a live, online workshop on the following dates;
+We will be running our bereavement training as a live, online workshop on the following dates;

-Secure your place below!
+Secure your place below for only £25pp!